Published by FR Studios

 4. Bridging Rust and Typst Parameters

-Inside my Typst layout template, traversing this data is as simple as:
+Inside the Typst layout template, traversing this data is simple:

 #import sys: inputs